storj/storj/docs/design/storage-node-deployment-windows-home.md

 * detect crashes and detect unresponsiveness
     * updater binary checks pulse of storage node binary with ipc messages. storage node will have a pulse endpoint and the updater hits that endpoint with timeouts.
+    * A windows service can be configured to restart the service on fail/crash.

 ### Logging